mawyssmann/PIVCal3D/README.txt

 Author: Micah A. Wyssmann
 Date:   6/27/2021

 Purpose of PIVCal3D: This code takes inputs of identified grid points and determines the 'world' grid locations.
-This information can then be used to generate calibration polynomials mapping from camera to world coordinates (and vice versa).
+This information can then be used to generate calibration polynomials mapping from camera to world coordinates (and vice versa) for a volumetric particle image velocimetry (PIV) system.

 Software compatability:
 - Inputs of grid points are taken from the files generated in the TSI InsightV3V(TM) 4G software